datagrok-ai/mol-track/data/well/README.md

   - [mapping](./assay_results_mapping.json)
   - [data](./assay_results.csv)

 [assay_results.csv](assay_results.csv) is the original data file.
-I created [cols.csv](./cols.csv) to characterize which columns should be mapped to which scope in the assay domain.
+I created [cols.csv](./cols.csv) to characterize which columns should be mapped to which entity_type in the assay domain.

 [load.sh](load.csv) is used in conjunction with the client/client.py to perform the loading.
 Mapping files are required for the loading to accommodate the original column names.